US Rep. Kelly Armstrong wins North Dakota’s GOP primary for governor. House seat also on ballot

 BISMARCK, N.D.
-(AP) — U.S. Rep. Kelly Armstrong won Tuesday's Republican primary for governor of North Dakota, where voters were also deciding a rambunctious GOP race for the House seat he will vacate.
-Each winner will be in a commanding position for the November general election in the conservative state.
+(AP) — U.S. Rep. Kelly Armstrong won Tuesday's Republican primary for governor of North Dakota, while longtime public utilities regulator Julie Fedorchak finished first in a rambunctious GOP race for the House seat he will vacate.
+Each will be in a commanding position for the November general election in the conservative state.

-The state’s lone congressional representative beat Lt.
+Armstrong, who currently occupies North Dakota's lone House seat, beat Lt.
 Gov. Tammy Miller in the race to succeed Republican Gov. Doug Burgum, who did not seek a third term and is under consideration to be former President Donald Trump’s vice presidential running mate.

 “We’ve never taken anything for granted in this race.
 We never take our supporters for granted,” Armstrong said.
 “We never take North Dakota for granted, and we’re really excited, and we’re excited to move to the next step.”

+Fedorchak won a five-way contest between candidates who ranged from seasoned officeholders to little-known contenders.
+She would be the first woman to hold North Dakota’s House seat.

-Also on the ballot was a high-profile initiative that would bar people from running or serving in the U.S. House or Senate if they are to turn 81 years old during their term.
+Also Tuesday, voters approved a high-profile initiative that would bar people from running or serving in the U.S. House or Senate if they are to turn 81 years old during their term.

 The GOP primaries are key to winning office in North Dakota, where Democrats have not won a statewide contest since 2012 and Republicans have held the governor's office since 1992.
 Some legislative races had only GOP candidates this year, and two GOP state officeholders were running unopposed.